MEV in Binance Builder: Empirical Results

 \subsection{Activities/Profits Over Time (Fig.\ref{fig:mk-trends})}

-To examine how builder activity and profits evolve over time, we track daily metrics across the full June–December window and apply a non-parametric trend test that does not assume normality.
+To examine how builder activity and profits evolve over time, we track daily metrics across our April~1,~2025 to February~28,~2026 observation window and apply a non-parametric trend test that does not assume normality.
+Builder-operated arbitrage enters the sample from June onward, so the visible trend lines begin only after that point.

 The contrast between volume and profit is striking.
 In Fig.\ref{fig:mk-tx}, \bd{48Club} drives the early wave of activity, ramping from a few thousand transactions per day in early June to peaks around 60{,}000 by mid-summer.
 From September onward, \bd{Blockrazor} catches up and at times exceeds 80{,}000 transactions per day, briefly overtaking \bd{48Club} in raw volume.
-Yet Fig.\ref{fig:mk-total} shows that \bd{48Club} continues to generate the dominant share of profit, with repeated spikes up to tens of thousands of WBNB-equivalent units, while \bd{Blockrazor} remains close to the horizontal axis and its trend line stays zero.
+Yet Fig.\ref{fig:mk-total} shows that \bd{48Club} continues to generate the dominant share of profit, with repeated spikes up to tens of thousands of WBNB-equivalent units. \bd{Blockrazor} remains close to the horizontal axis and its trend line stays zero.

 Token-level panels reveal how this profit gap emerges. \texttt{WBNB} profits (Fig.\ref{fig:mk-wbnb}) show short-lived bursts for both builders but no persistent upward trend. \texttt{USDT} (Fig.\ref{fig:mk-usdt}) produces frequent and sizeable profit spikes for \bd{48Club} throughout the period, while \bd{Blockrazor} captures only thin traces. \texttt{USD1} (Fig.\ref{fig:mk-usd1}) shows clustered profit episodes that align with protocol, followed by long quiet stretches. \texttt{USDC} (Fig.\ref{fig:mk-usdc}) exhibits occasional spikes but overall remains the least profitable lane, with low median returns for builders.